 Simple English definitions for legal terms

-Read a random definition: generic name
+Read a random definition: Articles of Organization

 Retaliation means hurting someone back because they hurt you first.
 In a work setting, it means when a boss punishes an employee for doing something that is allowed by law, like reporting harassment.
 This punishment can be things like getting fired, getting paid less, or being moved to a worse job.
 The law says that bosses can't do this.
 In international law, retaliation means when one country does something bad to another country because that country did something bad first.
 In landlord-tenant law, it can mean when a landlord kicks out a tenant for complaining about something wrong with the apartment.